-'Go get your money': This man on TikTok went viral after revealing how to find — and claim — lost funds that your state owes you.
-Here's the step-by-step to access 'literally billions'
+'Go get your money': This man on TikTok reveals how to find — and claim — lost funds owed to you from your state.
+Here's the step-by-step guide to access 'literally billions'

-Billions of dollars in unclaimed property is being held by state governments for safekeeping — just waiting for Americans to reclaim what’s rightfully theirs.
+Billions of dollars in unclaimed property is apparently being held by state governments for safekeeping — just waiting for Americans to reclaim what’s rightfully theirs.

 Like a giant lost and found, state treasuries look after financial assets — including missed paychecks and utility refunds — that have been abandoned or forgotten by their owners.

-Often, people don’t realize they have unclaimed property — or they don’t know how to claw back their cash if they do.
+Often, people don’t realize they have unclaimed property, or they don’t know how to claw back their cash if they do.

-But a now viral TikTok video has broken down the process step-by-step, explaining how Americans can access “literally billions of unclaimed funds.”
+But a TikTok video that has gone viral has broken down the process step by step, explaining how Americans can access “literally billions of unclaimed funds.”

-“Go get your money!” says Alex Pearlman — the TikTok creator who shared the clip in April to his 1 million followers under the username @pearlmania500.
-Here’s his advice.
+“Go get your money!”
+Alex Pearlman, aka TikTok creator @pearlmania500, exclaimed in the clip, which has been viewed over five million times since April.
+Here’s what else he had to say.

 What is unclaimed property?